algosup/2022-2023-project-1-smart-signage-Project-3-group/Technical.md

 ## c.
 Cost analysis

 Let's talk about cost.
-First of all the company need to produce the device.
+First of all the company needs to produce the device.
 Then it sells the product to their customers.
-For the customer's side, he need to buy the product and the installation.
-In addtition during the year he need to pay the extra electricity generated by the product.
+For the customer's side, he needs to buy the product and the installation.
+In addtition during the year he needs to pay the extra electricity generated by the product.

 ## d.
 Security considerations

 The main element of safety is the safety of the hardware.
 The hardware must be safe, waterproof and not dangerous for customers and technicians.
 We must avoid any problems related to fire and electric shock.
-For the software part we need to be careful that it is not possible by a hacker to overheat the leds.
+For the software part we need to be careful that it is not possible for a hacker to overheat the leds.

 ## e.
 Privacy considerations

-We use Lora to avoid a lot of problems with data privacy, data leakage.
-If instead of using Lora, we would use wifi, it would be much more problematic, because wifi is weaker in terms of security.
+We use Lora to avoid a lot of problems with data privacy, data leaks.
+If instead of using Lora, we used  wifi, it would have been much more problematic, because wifi is weaker in terms of security.

 ## h.
 Support considerations

-How will the support team get across information to users about common issues they may face while interacting with the changes?
-How will we ensure that the users are satisfied with the solution and can interact with it with minimal support?
-Who is responsible for the maintenance of the solution?
-How will knowledge transfer be accomplished if the project owner is unavailable?
+At the moment the support is complicated with the actual sign.
+There is no way to know if a sign is broken or not.
+The only way is to move where the sign is located.
+So one of the goal of the product is to save the technician time by avoiding them to move for nothing.
+In addition Signall want to predict the future state of led depending of the weather.
 # 5. Work
 ## a.
 Prioritization